zeusta/Docs/extensions/Guide By Functions/Magento 1/Reward Point Plus Ultimate Edition.md

 	- *Sign-ups*
 ![](./image_Reward%20Points%20Plus%20Ultimate%20Edition/image065.png?raw=true)

-This report shows the number of points rewarded for Customers’ sign-ups on your store vs. the number of sign-ups.
+This report shows the number of points rewarded for Customers' sign-ups on your store vs. the number of sign-ups.
 	- *Newsletter Subcription*
 ![](./image_Reward%20Points%20Plus%20Ultimate%20Edition/image066.png?raw=true)
-This report shows the number of points rewarded for Customers’ newsletter subscription vs. the number of newsletter subscriptions.
+This report shows the number of points rewarded for Customers' newsletter subscription vs. the number of newsletter subscriptions.
 	- Product review
 ![](./image_Reward%20Points%20Plus%20Ultimate%20Edition/image067.png?raw=true)

-This report shows the number of points rewarded for Customers’ product reviews vs. the number of reviews.
+This report shows the number of points rewarded for Customers' product reviews vs. the number of reviews.

 #### Order Report
 This report shows all orders having point rewarding information with many data including Time, Number of Orders, Earned Points, Spent Points, Discount for Using Points, Total of Orders Using Points.